Wood Floor Staining and Gap Filling

 Wood Floor Gap Filling

 Loose boards are more than just one of the main reasons behind squeaky floors.
 Their presence significantly raises the possibility of the gaps between the floors widening with the passage of time.
 Avoiding this will be beneficial both to newly restored floors, as well as the ageing ones, as boards tend to lose structural strength and integrity over time.

 Wood Floor Staining - Twisting The Colour of Your Wooden Floors

 Wood floor staining is recommendable in the case of floors with dull, washed colours or when you need it to better match your home interior.
 No matter what you may have in mind, we deliver an excellent staining service tailored to your needs.

 Wood floor staining is more of a personal choice than anything else.
-Although it looks simple, we assure you that proper staining is trickier than one might think, as it requires skill and focus in order to acquire satisfactory results.
+Although it looks simple, we assure you that proper staining is trickier than one might think, as it requires skill and focuses in order to acquire satisfactory results.
 Different types of wood assimilate stains differently, and some of them can prove to be particularly troublesome.
 Ultimately, we are convinced that you will be better off leaving the job up to a professional floorman.
 The process itself takes place right after the floor sanding is complete and the wood is clean, and its pores are open.
 Staining agents should be applied along the length of each floor block, and we recommend avoiding using multiple layers of dye, to preserve the evenness of the coloured surface.
 Multiple layers of stain will make the colour progressively darker, mask the grain structure of the wood, and it will make it look unnatural.